 - National Curriculum 2014

-- Weaving knowledge, skills and understanding into the National Curriculum- Focus Education
+- Grammarsaurus & Twinkl

-- Early Years Foundation Stage
+- Early Years Foundation Stage Development Matters

 Curriculum content

 EYFS

 Children develop and learn in different ways.
 The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities.
 Practitioners teach children by ensuring challenging, playful opportunities across the prime and specific areas of learning and development.